 - Sales price – unit cost

-The complex queries are required to fetch the records given by above.
-Data Warehousing databases use different type architecture both from a database perspective and infrastructure layer.
+The complex queries are required to fetch the records given by the above.
+Data Warehousing databases use different types of architecture both from a database perspective and an infrastructure layer.

 Redshift consists of two types of nodes: